michaelnisi/troubled/data/about.md

 [The Troubled Programmer](/) is written by me, Michael Nisi.
 I make software.

-Recently, I premiered as an indie developer on the App Store with [Podest](https://itunes.apple.com/us/app/podest/id794983364), my take on podcast apps.
+Recently, I celebrated my debut as an indie developer on the App Store with [Podest](https://itunes.apple.com/us/app/podest/id794983364), my take on podcast apps.

 As an application developer, my objective is to build meaningful mobile applications for end users, while improving software reliability and maintainability.